dahliamalkhi/dahliamalkhi.github.io/_drafts/DAG-BFT.md

    4.1. <b>Ordering commits. </b>

-   When `proposal(r)` commits, its causal predecessors which succeed the latest possibly committed proposal are appended to the totally ordered sequence of committed messages.
+   If `proposal(r)` commits, messages are appended to the committed sequence as follows.
-   Most precisely, let `r' < r` be the highest index such that `proposal(r')` has F+1 votes among the causal predecessors of `proposal(r)`.
+   First, among `proposal(r)`'s causal predecessors, the highest `proposal(r')` that has F+1 votes is (recursively) ordered.
-   First, `proposal(r')` is (recursively) appended to the committed sequence of messages.
-   Then, all causal predecessors of `proposal(r)` which have not been committed already are appended to the sequence.
+   After it, remaining causal predecessors of `proposal(r)` which have not yet been ordered are appended to the committed sequence.

 5. <b>Expiring the view timer.</b>
    If the view(r) timer expires, a party invokes setInfo(-r).